beeroutine/HairCarePlus/src/Client/HairCarePlus.Client.Patient/Features/Calendar/doc/todaypage.md

 > ❗ No ReactiveUI is used in runtime.
 The page relies on classic MVVM (`INotifyPropertyChanged` + CommunityToolkit commands).

+Navigation: TodayPage **keeps** the bottom Shell `TabBar` for quick access to other main sections.
+Only feature-specific full-screen pages like Chat or Camera hide the bar.

 ## UI Structure
 | Zone | MAUI controls | Notes |
 |------|---------------|-------|